fitzgeralddaniel/Base_Covert_Channel/UDP/README.md

 - [Arch] is the architecture to request from the teamserver for the beacon.
 It defaults to x64 and is an optional argument.
 - [Restart] is a Y/N value to either restart the server after disconnect or exit.
 Default is N and is an optional argument.

+Install MinGW

+>sudo apt install mingw-w64

-If you have the MinGW compiler installed, you may compile the client.c code with the following command:
+Once you have the MinGW compiler installed, you may compile the client.c code with the following command (may need full paths to .c files):

 >i686-w64-mingw32-gcc -s -O3 -fvisibility=hidden -o client.exe client.c aes.c base64.c -lws2_32 -static